 - Distance: 50 laps, 191.662 miles (308.450 kilometers)

 The Jeddah Corniche Circuit is built in the Red Sea port city of Jeddah.
-It as advertised as the “fastest street track” on the Formula 1 grand prix and has simulated average speeds in excess of 160 miles per hour.
-It is second only to Monza, the “Temple of Speed” in terms of being the fastest.
+It is advertised as the “fastest street track” on the Formula 1 Grand Prix and has simulated average speeds in excess of 160 miles per hour.
+It is second only to Monza, the “Temple of Speed”, in terms of being the fastest.
 The track is also the second-longest in Formula One (only Spa-Francorchamps is longer).

 There are 27 turns on the Jeddah Corniche Circuit with the Turn 13 corner as the best place for fans to catch a glimpse of the action.

 Current F1 Standings 2023 Season

 The first Saudi Arabian GP was supposed to take place on November 2020, but due to the COVID-19 pandemic, the inaugural race was held on December 2021 as the second-last event on the F1 race events.

 Lewis Hamilton of Mercedes, who was also the pole leader, won the race, making it his third consecutive victory of the 2021 season.
 The win put him in a tie with Max Verstappen, who finished third, in the F1 standings.
 It would set up a thrilling finale at the Abu Dhabi Grand Prix later.